terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExclusionControl.txt

     * - Sr. No.
       - Description
     * - | (2)
-      - findOne method of Repository interface is called and entity is fetched.
+      - Call findOne method of Repository interface to fetch the entity.
     * - | (3)
-      - Value to be updated is specified for the entity fetched in step (2).
+      - Specify the value to be updated for the entity fetched in step (2).
     * - | (4)
-      - | The modification details of (3) are reflected in the persistence layer (DB).
+      - | Reflect the changes of (3) in the persistence layer (DB).
 This process is usually not required since it is performed for the description purpose.
         | Normally, it is reflected automatically when the transaction is committed.
         | In the above example, when the version held by the entity fetched in step (2) and the version stored in persistence layer (DB) do not match, optimistic locking error (\ ``org.springframework.dao.OptimisticLockingFailureException``\ ) occurs.
     * - | (5)